PROGRAM COORDINATORS & MENTORS

 Dr. Amy Vedder has worked in applied conservation for more than 30 years, integrating ecological and social science as a basis for conserving wildlife and wildlands.
 She has conducted ecological research, launched wildlife and forest conservation projects, managed large field programs, consulted for the Global Environment Facility & USAID and served in senior positions at the Wildlife Conservation Society and The Wilderness Society.
-Dr. Vedder currently teaches in the graduate program of the Yale School of Forestry & Environmental Studies, focusing on the practice of international conservation.
+Dr. Vedder currently teaches in the graduate program of the Yale School of the Environment, focusing on the practice of international conservation.
 During her free time she hikes & kayaks the forests of the Adirondack mountains with three generations of her family.

 Field experts from ELTI’s network of affiliates bridge science and practice by showcasing experiences and perspectives from around the world.